This post may contain affiliate links, for more information see our disclaimer.

 Net sales help to put the company’s growth, current/future performance, and financial health in perspective.

 Net profit is the amount left after subtracting the total expenses from revenue.
-It’s an important factor that shows how much a company is earning or losing within a specific time period.
+It’s an essential factor that shows how much a company is earning or losing within a specific time period.

 Net profit is often referred to as the bottom line or net earnings.

 A company will use dividends to distribute corporate profits to its shareholders.
-It’s essential to analyze the dividend history over the long term.
+Therefore, it’s crucial for dividend investors to analyze the dividend history over the long term.

 Companies that consistently increase their dividend tend to be better long-term investments.